Monday, November 10, 2014

 Hey, I can read Cyrillic!

 During our orientation tour we had time to visit the Catholic Cathedral, Rotunda of St George and the Alexander Nevsky Cathedral.
-We were feeling virtuous, the rain had stopped, so from here we went in search of whatever cultural attractions (or otherwise) attracted us on this grey of grey days.
+We were feeling virtuous, the rain had stopped, so from here we went in search of whatever cultural attractions (or otherwise) interested us on this grey of grey days.
 A few of us went over to the Saint Sofia Church (and nearly lost ourselves in the extensive underground tombs), escaping in time to catch the Art Gallery & National Ethnographic Museum where we amused ourselves with some rather interesting, interactive installations.
 The promised Michelangelo exhibition consisted of 3 (heavily guarded) drawings.
 Disappointing, but we realised how lucky we were to have seen those in the Albertina, Vienna.

 Alexander Nevsky Cathedral

-Dinner is worth mentioning as we trekked back into town to “Buffet”, a trendy café decorated in a quirky “shabby chic/grandma’s collectables” theme for the young and hip (not old, grumpy & damp!).
+Dinner is worth mentioning, as we trekked back into town to “Buffet”, a trendy café decorated in a quirky “shabby chic/grandma’s collectables” theme for the young and hip (not old, grumpy & damp!).
 But the meals were good; a nice introduction to modern Bulgarian fare.
 It was a quick walk back to the hotel.
 By this time we were regretting having left our thermals back on board WJ3.

+Sponge Bob.
 Trend Setting?

 No comments: